KennuC/GoogleCybersecurityCourse/README.md

 ## Certificate of Completion

 Included in this repository is my certificate of completion for the Google Cybersecurity Certificate program.
 This certificate validates my successful completion of the program and demonstrates my commitment to advancing my skills and knowledge in cybersecurity.

-## Getting Started

-Feel free to explore the projects and exercises in this repository to gain insights into the topics covered in the Google Cybersecurity Certificate program.

-## Certificate

-To view my certificate of completion for the Google Cybersecurity Certificate program, simply navigate to the provided file or link in the repository.